Victor-Palacios/communication_course/3_resume/resume_materials.md

 *   Resume should not include: Age, gender, marital status, photo, an objective statement or an offer to provide references.
 *   Language, jargon, or acronyms that are unknown to employers; if you must use something peculiar you must define it.
-*   No language or wording should be in any way negative about myself, co-workers, or employers.
+*   No language or wording that could be perceived in anyway negative about myself, previous co-workers, or previous employers.

 #### List of terrible words that should never appear